SnikiPlayer/SnikiPlayer/README.md

 </br>

-- 🎉 19 Years Old
+- 🎉 20 Years Old
 - 🇵🇹  Portugal, Lisbon
-- 🚀 Passionate about physics and space
 - 🎓 Currently taking a Degree in Systems Management and Computing
+- 📸 Passionate about photography

 </br>